 With some bookies, the over/under for a goal line bet may be a whole number.
-The basic principle of your bet remains the same – if the bookmaker has set the goal line at 3, you must decide whether you believe there will be more, or fewer, than three goals.
+The basic principle of your wager remains the same – if the bookmaker has set the goal line at 3, you must decide whether you believe there will be more or fewer, than three goals.
 This type of goal line bet example is admittedly rare, but different bookmakers have different practices.

 Say that you decide there will be more – it’s an Austrian Bundesliga game between two goal-happy teams and you expect at least four goals.
-If you choose the “over” option, you’ll get a payout if there are four or more.
+You go for the “over” option, you’ll get a payout if there are four or more goals.
 If the sides cancel each other out and it ends 1-1, you lose and forfeit your stake.
-If, however, there are exactly three goals scored, you won’t win anything but you will get your stake back.
+If, however, there are precisely three goals scored, you won’t win anything but you will get your stake back.

 Here is one of the many football betting tips for you: given the frequency with which top teams meet in pivotal, table-topping clashes and fight their way to an honourable 1-1 result, you may be well-advised to look out for an over 2.0 goal line, meaning that if they finish 1-1 again, you lose nothing.
-If anyone wins 2-1 or above, you’ll win something and, given that the top teams have a tendency to find a goal from somewhere, even against tough defences, this is a worthwhile bet to make.
+If anyone wins 2-1 or above, you’ll win something and, given that the top teams tend to find a goal from somewhere, even against robust defences, this is a good bet to make.